mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 In the second tutorial we got the latest news articles for the home page by using the 'DataObject::get' function.
 We can't use the 'DataObject::get' function here directly as we wish to count the total number of votes for each browser.
 By looking at the documentation for 'DataObject::get', we can see that it returns a [:DataObjectSet](/DataObjectSet) object.
 In fact, all data that can be iterated over in a template with a page control is contained in a DataObjectSet.

 A [:DataObjectSet](/DataObjectSet) is a set of not just DataObjects, but of ViewableData, which the majority of SilverStripe's classes (including DataObject) inherit from.
 We can create a DataObjectSet, fill it with our data, and then create our graph using a page control in the template.
-Create the function 'BrowserPollResults' on the //HomePage_Controller// class.
+Create the function 'BrowserPollResults' on the *HomePage_Controller* class.

 ** mysite/code/HomePage.php **